UN: Yemen programs fighting virus might stop by end of June

 The coronavirus is threatening to decimate Yemen’s health care system, already ravaged by more than five years of civil war.
 Abu Saleh predicted the U.N. would likely start winding down some of its disease outbreak and control programs next month, including efforts to contain cholera, malaria and dengue fever, among other diseases.

-She urged the donors to honor their pledges “immediately.”
+These programs help to protect 18 million people, she said.
+Abu Saleh also voiced concerns about 360,000 children suffering from severe malnutrition that the U.N. is trying to assist.
+“Without new funds, these programs will see severe cuts starting in July,” she said.

 Tuesday’s conference raised $1.35 billion — half of what is needed and half of the $2.6 billion that countries pledged at the same conference last year.

 Saudi Arabia, which co-hosted this year’s U.N. pledging event, said it would pay half a billion dollars in aid for Yemen, $300 million of which will be funneled to the U.N. and related aid agencies.
 It was the largest amount pledged by any country.